Emondrax007/PoseXplorer/README.md

 This script assumes that you have a file named `send.py` which contains a function `sendSms()` for sending an SMS.
 You need to provide this file and function yourself.

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GNU GPL-3.